yusufaine/nus-clubhouse/README.md

 ## UI Mockup and feedback

-The UI mockups shared here are only the main pages of the web app and does not include prompts such as "room creation" as they would appear as another layer on top of the page that is currently being viewed, but blurred out so that the prompt is in focus.
+The UI mockups shared here are only the main pages of the web app and do not include prompts such as "room creation" as they would appear as another layer on top of the page that is currently being viewed, but blurred out so that the prompt is in focus.

 ### Feedback prior to mockup
 - Target audience demographic: NUS Students